Wenger warns Oxlade-Chamberlain exit would do 'big damage' to Arsenal

 Wenger insists decisions on the size of the offers given to Oxlade-Chamberlain and the other players with 12 months left on their contracts will not be delayed once the season comes to a close.

-"It will be done this year," Wenger said.
+"It will be done this year," said Wenger.
 "We can't let players go into the final year of their deals.
 Things will get sorted out during the summer.

 "We have a group of young English players.
 We need to make decisions on Ramsey, Chamberlain, Wilshere and Gibbs this summer and manage to keep them together.